Skip to content

 );

-const body = try out.createExtra(&.{stmt});
+const body = try out.addExtra(&.{stmt});

-out.program = try out.createNode(
+out.root = try out.addNode(

 .{ .program = .{ .source_type = .module, .body = body } },